liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/03-message-boards/07-using-message-boards.markdown

 (![Add](../../../../images/icon-add-app.png)) menu's *Widgets* &rarr; *Collaboration* section.
 The Message Boards interface is similar to other message boards that populate the Internet.
-In any case, it can't hurt to explore how to use @product@'s Message Boards and discover its features.
+In any case, it can't hurt to explore how to use @sharepoint@'s Message Boards and discover its features.

 ![Figure 1: The Message Boards widget lets you explore its categories, interact with message threads, and post new messages.](../../../../images/message-boards-category-threads.png)